CitadelStronghold/gem/docs/README.md

 1. Multiple runs of a script produce the same result as a single run
 2. All scripts come with a removal script to undo the changes
+3. Scope of a script is as limited as possible

 ## Usage